cyberark/secretless-broker/CONTRIBUTING.md

  when Github links the two pull requests.

-We want secretless to point to specific commits within a submodule, rather than master.
+We want secretless to point to specific commits within a submodule, rather than main.
 Make sure your change to secretless considers this.
  1. `cd` into the submodule
  2. Checkout the commit we want secretless to use from within the submodule
  3. Return to the secretless-broker directory, and create a new PR with the modified